Version: January 28, 2022

 13.6.
 Supplier hereby agrees to screen each Supplier Representatives, Supplier’s Affiliate and /or any Third Party (“Supplier’s Chain”) to ensure that any personnel within the Supplier’s Chain is not on the OFAC List of Specially Designated National and Blocked Persons (a "Prohibited Person").
 Should CM.com discover or otherwise become aware that the Supplier violated any Laws or this section 13.6, CM.com will have the rights to immediately terminate this Agreement, without any prejudice to applicable remedies.

-14.1 This Agreement (and any matters arising from or related hereto) will be governed by and construed in accordance with the laws of People's Republic of China without giving effect to any principles of conflict of laws that would lead to the application of the laws of another jurisdiction.
+14.1 This Agreement (and any matters arising from or related hereto) will be governed by and construed in accordance with the laws of the Netherlands without giving effect to any principles of conflict of laws that would lead to the application of the laws of another jurisdiction.
 The Parties expressly agree that the United Nations Convention on Contracts for the International Sale of Goods will not apply.

-14.2 Any dispute arising out of or in connection with this Agreement, including any question regarding its existence, validity or termination, shall be referred to to the Court of People's Republic of China of CM registered residence.
+14.2 Any dispute arising out of or in connection with this Agreement, including any question regarding its existence, validity or termination, shall be referred to the competent Court of Amsterdam.

 15.1.
 This Agreement constitutes the entire agreement, and supersedes any and all prior or contemporaneous representations, understandings and agreements, between the Parties with respect to the subject matter of this Agreement, all of which are hereby merged into this Agreement.
 Without limitation, the terms of any other document, course of dealing, or course of trade will not modify this Agreement, except as expressly provided in this Agreement or as the Parties may agree in writing.
 No amendment to this Agreement or waiver of any provision hereof will be valid or binding unless reduced to writing and duly executed by the party or parties to be bound thereby.
 Failure to promptly enforce a provision of this Agreement will not be construed as a waiver of such provision.
 Nothing contained in this Agreement will be deemed to create, or be construed as creating, a joint venture or partnership between the Parties.
 Neither Party is, by virtue of this Agreement or otherwise, authorized as an agent or legal representative of the other Party.
 Neither Party is granted any right or authority to assume or to create any obligation or responsibility, express or implied, on behalf or in the name of the other Party, or to bind such other Party in any manner.
 Nothing contained in this Agreement will be deemed to create any third party beneficiary right upon any third party whatsoever, except that CM’s parent company and affiliates will be third-party beneficiaries of the provisions in this Agreement and such provisions will apply to such parent and affiliates, including (but not limited to) those relating to intellectual property, indemnity, disclaimers, arbitration, and damages limitation and waivers.
 Each of the Parties acknowledges that it has had the opportunity to have this Agreement reviewed or not by independent legal counsel of its choice.
 If any one or more of the provisions of this Agreement should be ruled wholly or partly invalid or unenforceable, then the provisions held invalid or unenforceable will be deemed amended, and the court or other government body is authorized to reform the provision(s) to the minimum extent necessary to render them valid and enforceable in conformity with the Parties’ intent as manifested herein.